apache/spark/STATIC_CODE_CHECKS.rst

 After documentation is built, the HTML results are available in the ``docs/_build/html`` folder.
 This folder is mounted from the host so you can access those files on your host as well.

-Running Static Code Checks in the Docker Container ..................................................
+Running static code checks in the Docker container ..................................................

 If you are already in the Breeze Docker environment (by running the ``./breeze`` command),